LaunchMenu-archive/LaunchMenu-Archive_20200609/README.md

 This framework is called Bollib.

+As of 23/01/2019 we have decided that all development on LaunchMenu application will hault to work on the a re-write of the [Bollib framework in TypeScript](https://github.com/LaunchMenu/Bollib).

 ## Using modules

 The framework allows people to override most core behaviour, without having to hack existing code.
 In order to achieve this, a custom 'require' system has been created.